openspending/community.openspending.org/about/contribute.md

 Are you simply looking to get in touch to talk about how to help, you can [register your details with us](https://docs.google.com/spreadsheet/viewform?formkey=dENlX1RvOGFNeURBSDRkc2pVMjZvR0E6MA#gid=0) and we'll get back to you as soon as possible to help you get started.

 ### Help us add fresh data
-We are constantly taking on more data sets.
-Have a look to see if you can [clean and upload one a dataset](https://docs.google.com/a/okfn.org/spreadsheet/ccc?key=0AvdkMlz2NopEdElqWTBJS0Q1Q083VlI3YUFLTl9OY0E#gid=0) we're currently planning to add to OpenSpending.
+Can you help us upload data?
+We are constantly looking to tale on more budget and spending data.
+Have a look to see if you can [clean and upload one of the datasets](https://docs.google.com/a/okfn.org/spreadsheet/ccc?key=0AvdkMlz2NopEdElqWTBJS0Q1Q083VlI3YUFLTl9OY0E#gid=0) we're currently hoping to add to OpenSpending.

-Looking to add budget and spending data from your own country?
+Are you looking to add budget or spending data from your own country?
 Check the [Open Data Census](http://census.okfn.org/country/) to see if information has already been provided about its availability.

-Do you want to help upload data?
-Get in touch about how you can help uploading fresh data via our [mailing list](http://lists.okfn.org/mailman/listinfo/openspending).
+Else, get in touch about how you can help uploading fresh data via our [mailing list](http://lists.okfn.org/mailman/listinfo/openspending).

 ### Are you a developer?
 Of course, OpenSpending is an [open source](http://www.gnu.org/licenses/agpl.html)